skaiser33/sei_project2/README.md

 ## Major Hurdles
-- Successfully seeding a relatively large database with multiple models and varied associations.
+- Seeding a relatively large database with multiple models and varied associations.
 While this went relatively smoothly, it was still a challenge to setup.
 - Finding the ideal pace for pull requests in a collaboration with a relatively quick turnaround on the project.
 The learning curve definitely took up a substantial portion of the total project time.
 - Variable scoping and object definitions for routes/EJS.
 - Ideal navbar styling for responsive design.
 Our initial mobile navbar proved to be unfeasible for a responsive design and we had to re-think it.